 Privacy concerns in relation to information are at their strongest where aspects of an individual’s identity are at stake, such as in the context of information

-“about one's lifestyle, intimate relations or political or religious opinions” (Mills at page 81; Thomson Newspapers at 517; Branch at paragraph 62).
+“about one's lifestyle, intimate relations or political or religious opinions” (Mills (1999) at paragraph 81; Thomson Newspapers at 517; Branch at paragraph 62).

 (b) Whether the claimant had a direct interest in the subject matter

 In order to have standing to bring a claim under section 8, the state conduct at issue must implicate the claimant’s personal privacy rights (as opposed to those of a third party) (Edwards at paragraphs 43, 45-47; R. v.
 Marakah, 2017 SCC 59 at paragraph 12).
 In the s.
 8 context, the Supreme Court sometimes equates the issue of standing with the existence of a reasonable expectation of privacy (see e.g., Marakah at paragraphs 54-55).
 In other cases, the Court appears to understand the issue of standing in the narrower sense described above, as a means of limiting arguments based on the constitutional rights of third parties (see e.g., Edwards at paragraph 34; R. v.
 Ferguson, 2008 SCC 6 at paragraph 61).

 As an exception to the general rule that a Charter applicant bears the burden of proving the Charter infringement, the court may assume, for the purpose of considering the applicant’s s.
 8 challenge, any fact that the Crown has alleged or will allege in the prosecution (R. v.
 Jones, 2017 SCC 60 at paragraphs 32-33).